Do efforts to clean the ocean of plastic pollution also threaten species?

 While the plastic pollution crisis clearly must be addressed, plans to remove plastics from the ocean may cause more environmental destruction.

+Do efforts to clean the ocean of plastic pollution also threaten species?.
 The islands of plastic floating in our oceans are an environmental nightmare.
 These floating rafts of trash strangle sea life and contribute to pervasive microplastic pollution.
 The largest of these islands is located off the coast of California and has a cumulative area that is twice the size of Texas!
 As our recycling system falters and our use of plastic continues to grow, it is obvious we need a solution.

 Unfortunately, the technology we have may cause more harm than good by disturbing a delicate ecosystem called the neuston.
 A recent article in the Atlantic brought to light these concerns.
 These are organisms that live near the surface of the ocean.
 This ecosystem is poorly studied and the effects of cleanup efforts are difficult to estimate.
 Reckless activity could cause extinctions of species not yet known to science.
 It is essential that we research and protect these unique communities.